Vyral/christal-johnson/_posts/2023-03-07-what-you-need-to-know-about-today-s-market.md

 3:17 — Important tips for buyers and sellers

-3:49 —&nbsp;Important info for homeowners with VA or FHA loans
+3:49 — Important info for homeowners with VA or FHA loans

 4:36 — How AJ Team can help you